vdemeester/blog/content/posts/2018-08-16-gotest-tools-assertions.md

 assert.Assert(t, cmp.DeepEqual(foo, bar))
 ```

-When using `DeepEqual`, you may end up with really weird behavior sometimes.
-You may want to ignore some fields, or
+When using `DeepEqual`, you may end up with really weird behavior(s).
+You may want to ignore some fields, or consider
-consider `nil` slice or map the same as empty ones ; or more common, your `struct` contains some unexported fields that
+`nil` slice or map the same as empty ones ; or more common, your _struct_ contains some unexported fields that you
-you cannot use when comparing (as they are not exported 👼).
+cannot use when comparing (as they are not exported 😓).
 In those case, you can use `go-cmp` options.

 Some existings one are :